 Instrument transformers are used to provide isolation between the high voltage or high current circuits and measuring as well as protection devices.
 Instrument transformers are classified into Potential transformers or Voltage transformers (PT) and current transformers (CT).

-The potential transformers or voltage transformers are used to step down the system voltage to lower levels so that measuring instrument can be connected.
+The potential transformers or voltage transformers are used to step down the system voltage to lower levels so that the measuring instrument can be connected.
 They cannot be used for supplying raw power to the load.
-They are used with voltmeter, wattmeter, power factor meter, frequency meter, synchroscopes, circuit breaker tripping circuits etc. The primary side of the transformer is connected to the high voltage circuit and the instrument or other circuits are connected to the secondary winding.
-Any number of instruments can be connected to the secondary unless until the total impedance does not exceed the rated burden of the PT.
+They are used with voltmeters, wattmeters, power factor meters, frequency meters, synchroscopes, circuit breaker tripping circuits, etc. The primary side of the transformer is connected to the high-voltage circuit and the instrument or other circuits are connected to the secondary winding.
+Any number of instruments can be connected to the secondary until the total impedance does not exceed the rated burden of the PT.

-As like potential transformers, current transformers or CTs are used to isolate measuring and sensing devices to high current circuits.
+With potential transformers, current transformers or CTs are used to isolate measuring and sensing devices to high-current circuits.
 The primary of a CT is connected in series in the circuit to be monitored and the protection circuits and measurement devices are connected to its secondary.
 The physical aspects and the connections may vary from one CT to other depending on its type.

 Dry type transformer

-A dry-type transformer is the one which does not contain a liquid medium surrounding its windings.
+A dry-type transformer is one that does not contain a liquid medium surrounding its windings.
 The insulating medium surrounding the winding is a gas or dry compound.
-When compared to oil-immersed ones, dry-type transformers are lighter and nonflammable.
+When compared to oil-immersed ones, dry-type transformers are lighter and non-flammable.
 Windings are coated with resin or varnish to protect them from adverse environmental conditions.
 They are suitable for both indoor and outdoor applications, but they are recommended only for dry environmental conditions.
 Some of them are equipped with forced cooling arrangements also.
 They are rated up to 30MVA or 30000kVA.
-Installation space required by them is much lesser than that of oil-immersed transformers.
+The installation space required by them is much lesser than that of oil-immersed transformers.

 Constant Voltage transformer

-Constant voltage transformers or CVT are primarily used as noise reduction device.
+Constant voltage transformers or CVTs are primarily used as noise-reduction devices.
 It is a constant voltage output transformer, meaning large variations in input voltages results in very small variation in output voltage.
-These transformers are based on saturation of ferromagnetic material and ferro-resonance.
-CVTs are capable of reducing voltage sags and are widely used in dc power supplies, contactors, relays, solenoid valve, switched mode power supplied and PLC (Programmable logic controller) circuits.
+These transformers are based on the saturation of ferromagnetic material and Ferro-resonance.
+CVTs are capable of reducing voltage sags and are widely used in dc power supplies, contactors, relays, solenoid valves, switched-mode power supplies, and PLC (Programmable logic controller) circuits.
 The output voltage regulation capability of a constant voltage transformer is determined by the inrush and steady operational currents of the connected load.
-CVTs works are low voltages (max 260V) and are available up to rating of 1500VA.
+CVTs works are low voltages (max 260V) and are available up to a rating of 1500VA.

 Phase Shifting transformers

 Maintaining the voltage level within the limit is necessary to maintain power quality.
 The step voltage regulator is one such device that keeps the magnitude of voltage within the limits.
-It consists of an autotransformer, a tap changer and control circuit for automatic tap changing.
-Step regulators can be used in single-phase, three-phase or any one phase of the wye or delta connected three-phase system.
+It consists of an autotransformer, a tap changer, and a control circuit for automatic tap changing.
+Step regulators can be used in single-phase, three-phase, or any one-phase of the wye or delta-connected three-phase system.

 An autotransformer is a transformer single winding.
 It consists of a single winding that acts as both primary winding and secondary winding.
 The energy transfer between the primary and secondary sides of an autotransformer happens mainly through conduction and a small amount of energy is transferred by induction.
 Their advantage over the two winding transformers is that for the same VA rating, autotransformers need lesser copper conductors for windings.
 Also, it has lesser losses and higher efficiency than normal transformers.

 Autotransformers are widely used as AC motor starters and in laboratories to continuously varying voltage.
-They are available for single phase and three phase circuits.
-Three phase transformers have three separate winding for each phase.
+They are available for single-phase and three-phase circuits.
+Three-phase transformers have three separate windings for each phase.
 Autotransformers are commercially known as variac and are available up to 2MVA.

-In a distribution transformers with delta connected secondary or ungrounded WYE secondary connections, a grounding transformer is used to provide a ground path or neutral.
+In a distribution transformer with delta-connected secondary or ungrounded WYE secondary connections, a grounding transformer is used to provide a ground path or neutral.
 This can help in reducing voltage transients when restriking ground faults occur.
 Zig-zag transformers can also be used for grounding.

-These are small transformers found inside electronic circuit boards, especially that of power supplies, amplifiers, televisions, radios, inverters etc. They are made by winding wire over donut shaped ferromagnetic cores.
+These are small transformers found inside electronic circuit boards, especially in power supplies, amplifiers, televisions, radios, inverters, etc. They are made by winding wire over donut-shaped ferromagnetic cores.

-The types of transformers are not limited those mentioned above.
-There are several other transformer types which are manufactured for a specific application.
+The types of transformers are not limited to those mentioned above.
+There are several other transformer types that are manufactured for a specific application.